lucywyman/blog/source/content/christmas-books.rst

 didn't even know what I was getting myself into, but here are a few juicy ones I've enjoyed.

+* `Big Little Lies` by Liane Moriarty.
+I'm sure that every self-respecting mystery reader has already read through Liane Moriarty's entire catalog.
+BUT IF YOU KNOW SOMEONE WHO HASN'T, do them a favor and get them this book.
 * `I'm Thinking of Ending Things`_ by Iain Reid.
 A short but satisfying thriller.
 * `All is Not Forgotten`_ by Wendy Walker.
 As a mystery noob, I'm *so*